-- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 60 hours to complete. - Project teams will consist of 1 or 2 students. - An interim deadline for hardware construction will apply.
+- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 70 hours to complete. - Projects are individual assignments.
+Discussing project topics is allowed, but the submissions must be unique.
+Sharing of code is not allowed. - An interim deadline for hardware construction will apply.